We are experiencing severe driver shortages.

 Summer Camp Riders

-Summer camp programs are facilitated through the Medical Assistance Transportation Program and provide fixed route reimbursement, mileage reimbursement, or door-to-door transportation to county children to and from summer therapeutic camps.
+Summer camp programs are facilitated through the Medical Assistance Transportation Program and provide fixed route reimbursement, mileage reimbursement, or origin-to-destination transportation to county children to and from summer therapeutic camps.
 The mode you use will be determined by rabbittransit staff based on your needs.
 See further details within the MATP description here.
 Final determination of eligibility for the MATP is made by rabbittransit based upon the Department of Human Services state system guidelines.

 The same application process applies for how to register for the MATP Summer Camp Program.
 Summer Therapeutic Activities Program (STAP) staff will coordinate the trip reservations with rabbittransit.
 While we do not have a specific age limit for children to ride the bus, you may be required to provide an accompanying adult for your child(ren).
 Cases will be reviewed as necessary by rabbittransit.

 The Summer Therapeutic Activities Program (STAP) provider should receive the child at the program and collect any items belonging to the child (back packs, car seats, boosters, straps, etc.).
-It is pertinent that a parent/guardian or a responsible adult is available at the door-to-door location to accept the child and their belongings (back packs, car seats, boosters, straps, etc.) at drop off in the afternoon.
+It is pertinent that a parent/guardian or a responsible adult is available at the origin-to-destination location to accept the child and their belongings (back packs, car seats, boosters, straps, etc.) at drop off in the afternoon.